PW486/express-ts-starter/README.md

 }
 ```

-Manage all options in one object. auth, permission, upload, validator and handler are processed in order.
+Manage all options in one object. auth, permission, upload, validator, and handler are processed in the order.

 ### Generating Migration